 Spillover.
 These are very popular with pools that have spas on a slightly elevated surface.
 The edge of the spa that faces the main pool is flush with the water level, creating a spillover effect.

 Scupper.
 A scupper is typically attached to a wall or pedestal at the edge and shoots a thin sheet of water into the pool.

 Pond.
 A natural feature, ponds are often a great accent to backyards that have a lot of natural landscaping around them.

 Natural Stone Waterfalls

 Using natural stone is a great way to blend into the surrounding landscape.
-Here’s a pool I did where we placed a waterfall between the upper and lower pools of the structure.
+Here’s a pool I did where I placed a waterfall between the upper and lower pools of the structure.